Partition of Co-Owned Property

 A partition action is a lawsuit against the party or parties that the filer wants to terminate co-ownership with.
 Once filed, your real estate lawyer can help guide you through the legal process.
 The courts will decide to terminate the co-ownership with a partition in kind, which is a physical division of the property among partners, or a partition of sale.
 A partition of sale is when the entire property is sold and the profits are divided among the owners.

-In either event, an expert Kona real estate lawyer can help you terminate co-ownership of your Hawaiian property with the expertise and personalized attention DeVries & Associates, P.C. is known for.
-Call (808) 339-3200 to schedule your initial consultation, or visit their website to learn more about their range of services.
-In addition to Kona real estate, the attorneys at DeVries & Associates, P.C. are also highly-experienced in litigation, contract law, and homeowners’ association cases.
+In either event, an experienced Hawaii real estate lawyer can help you terminate co-ownership of your Hawaiian property with the expertise and personalized attention that DeVries & Associates is known for.
+Call (808) 465-2500 to schedule your initial consultation, The DVA team is also highly-experienced in civil litigation, business law, contract law, and condo / hoa law.